JetBrains/Qodana/topics/ci.md

-[//]: # (title: Overview of CI integration)
+[//]: # (title: Overview of CI/CD support)

 <tip>To learn more about available %product% licenses, visit the
     <a href="https://www.jetbrains.com/qodana/buy/?billing=yearly">Subscription Options and Pricing</a> page.
     Also, <a href="https://www.jetbrains.com/qodana/request-a-demo/">request a demo</a> to explore %product% capabilities.
 </tip>

-All Qodana [linters](linters.md) are available for integration in CI/CD pipelines.
-Depending on a tool, %product% can be integrated either as a native solution or a Docker image.
+All Qodana [linters](linters.md) are available for using in CI/CD pipelines.
+Depending on a tool, %product% can be used either as a native solution or a Docker image.

 | CI/CD tool                                              | Integration type |
 |---------------------------------------------------------|------------------|